 Also featured on October 28, top welterweight prospect 19-year-old "Marvelous" MYKQUAN WILLIAMS (8-0, 4 KOs), of East Hartford, CT, faces SOMNER MARTIN (7-5, 4 KOs), of Martinsville, VA, in a scheduled six-round bout.

-Tickets for the event, promoted by DiBella Entertainment in association with Murphys Boxing, priced at $125, $75 and $45 are Now On Sale and can be purchased online at Foxwoods.com, Ticketmaster.com, by calling 800-200-2882, or visiting the Foxwoods box office.
-Foxwoods Resort Casino is located at 350 Trolley Line Boulevard, Mashantucket, Connecticut 06338.
+Tickets for the October 28 event, promoted by DiBella Entertainment and presented by Nissan of Queens, Azad Watches, OPTYX, and Christos Steak House, are priced at $125, $75 and $45, are Now On Sale and can be purchased online at Foxwoods.com, Ticketmaster.com, by calling 800-200-2882, or visiting the Foxwoods box office.
+Foxwoods Resort Casino is located at 350 Trolley Line Boulevard, Mashantucket, CT 06338.
 Doors will open to the Fox Theater at 7:00 p.m.
 ET with the first bell at 7:30 p.m.
 ET.

 Broadway Boxing is presented by Nissan of Queens, Azad Watches, OPTYX, and Christos Steak House.

 (Alexis Santos (L) vs. Niall Kennedy all pics by Ed Diller / DiBella Entertainment)

 (September 16th) Undefeated Irishman Niall "Boom Boom" Kennedy won a controversial 10-round split decision versus defending champion Alexis Santos to capture the New England heavyweight championship in last night's (Saturday) main event of Broadway Boxing held in Fox Theater, at Foxwoods Resort Casino, in Mashantucket, CT.